 The SCF is open to hospital doctors, dentists, general practitioners, nurses, midwives and members of the allied health professions.
 Veterinarians may apply where they have equivalent qualifications and experience, and their project is of relevance to human health.

 To be considered suitable, all applicants must clearly explain why a fellowship is the best way to support their long term career goals and chosen career route.

 There are no eligibility rules based on years of post-doctoral experience.
 To be considered suitable for the scheme, applicants should be able to clearly demonstrate that their skills and experience at the time of their application match those of the transition to leadership career stage in the applicant skills and experience table.

 Applicants will have gained a PhD (or equivalent), generally at least five years prior to their application, and have undertaken a significant period of post-doctoral research since.
-Please see section 4.6 of the Fellowship Application Guidance (PDF, 861KB) for further detail regarding what is expected in terms of post-doctoral experience.
+Please see the Fellowship Application Guidance for further detail regarding what is expected in terms of post-doctoral experience.